"But I hate running." I know, I get it. Want to know the top three questions I get asked:

 I like to say I was just desperate enough the day I decided to go for a run.
 It was Thanksgiving day and the gym was closed for the holiday.
 I didn't sleep the night before because I was being swallowed alive by grief.
-As the sun was rising I felt like I just needed to go so, out of desperation, I put on my shoes and went for a run.
+As the sun was rising, I felt like I just needed to go so, out of desperation, I put on my shoes and went for a run.
 I literally didn't make it to the end of my block when I had to stop because I thought I was going to pass out.

-The first month of running is THE WORST.
-It's really, really, really tough.
+The first few weeks of running are THE WORST.
 But want to know what flies by really quickly?
-THAT FIRST MONTH.
+THOSE FIRST FEW WEEKS.
 And if you can hop that small hurdle you're good as gold.
 If you aren't a runner and want to become one (I highly recommend it but I drank the kool-aide and I'm biased) I say give this 4-week #BadassLadyGang5K plan a try!
 HELL, convince everyone you know to do it with you so that you don't have to suffer alone!
 But how do you get there?
-Well here is what you can expect when you first start running.
+Well, this is what you can expect when you first start running.

 1. Pain: You are going to be so incredibly sore.
 But you know the phrase, "It hurts so good?"
 Just keep moving.
 The best way to relieve sore muscles is more physical activity!

 2. Your pride will die a little.
 Want to know what isn't fun?
 Not being able to run a mile without stopping.
-I was there, I couldn't even run .2 miles without stopping when I first started.
-It's mind over matter.
+I've been there, I couldn't even run .2 miles without stopping when I was first getting started.
+It's mind over matter!
 Just because you feel like you are going to pass out doesn't mean you are going to pass out.
-Slow your roll and run .25 or .5 miles.
-Then walk for 2 minutes and repeat.
-Do that for 3 miles.
-Run until you don't think you could run another step, walk for 2 minutes, and run some more.
-(It get's better I PROMISE!)
-Download RunKeeper!
-This app will ask you what you want to accomplish and then get you there.
-A mile?
-A 5k?
-A half?
-Full Marathon?
-RunKeeper not only got me running but trained me to go from couch to 26.2 in 6 months.
+Slow your roll and embrace walking to catch your breath.

 3. DON'T QUIT!
-Fun is not going to be a word you use to describe running in the beginning.
-In fact you may want to use some explicit language to describe your new hobby.
+Fun is not going to be a word you will use to describe running for weeks (maybe even months).
+In fact, the f-word is going to become your new favorite adjective.
 It's going to be hard and you may be tempted to just cut your losses.
 DON'T YOU DARE!
-I promise you it will get better.
-It's just going to be tough while you build your base.
+I promise that it gets better.
 Just keep telling yourself, "I AM A WARRIOR.
 I AM AMAZING.
-I CAN DO THIS BECAUSE I AM A BAD ASS.
-JUST KEEP SWIMMING, JUST KEEP SWIMMING, JUST KEEP SWIMMING."
+I CAN DO THIS BECAUSE I AM A BAD ASS!
+I CAN AND I WILL.
+I CAN AND I WILL!"

 5. You will be slow.
-10, 11, 12 minute miles here you come!
-But guess what a 6 minute mile and a 12 minute mile have in common?
-Someone who ran them.
-You have to start somewhere and running a 12 minute mile is NOTHING to be ashamed of.
-So instead of focusing on how slow you are, focus on how awesome you are for doing it.
-Because it's awesome.
-Honestly.
-You go Glen Coco.
+10, 11, 12-minute miles here you come!
+But guess what a 6-minute mile and a 12-minute mile have in common?
+A MILE.
+You have to start somewhere so instead of focusing on how "slow" you think you are, start celebrating the hell out of yourself for having the courage to show up!

 8. You may have to get up early to run.
 Have a dinner after work?
 Getting drinks with friends?
 You may have to get up an hour or two earlier to get that run in.
 But what doesn't kill you makes you stronger...right?

 9. You will sweat all the sweat.
 Probably more than you've ever sweat in your life.
-I have come home from a run soaking wet before.
 But just because it's hot or cold out doesn't mean you get a hall pass not to run.
-I hear people all the time say, "it's to hot to run."
-Unless it's 95 degrees, you run.
+I hear people all the time say, "it's too hot to run."
 Just hydrate.
+And wear all the SPF.
 No excuses.

 Every single time you get outside for a run (or if you are one of those incredible people who can stand a treadmill) you have an opportunity.
-An opportunity to be alone or socialize, think, breath, and just be.
+An opportunity to be alone or socialize, think, breathe, and just be.
 Excuses are easy.
 You can't run a 5k, 10k, half, or full marathon making excuses.
 You have to just say yes.
 Commit.
 It's 4-6 months of your life.
 4-6 months you will spend working towards something so huge you will hold with you for the rest of your life.
 It's going to be hard.
-Nothing of worth comes easy, unless it's winning the lottery (which is wonderful).
+Nothing worth feeling proud of will be easy.
+(Unless it's winning the lottery, which would be wonderful.)

 Until tomorrow, #RunSelfieRepeat.